You can bath and or clip your puppy as soon as you get them home.

 I believe ramps are cheaper at Petsmart.

-I now blow my guys dry in the tub and finish on the grooming table
+I now blow my guys dry in the tub with the Laube force air dryer and finish on the grooming table

-I have metro and The Kool Dry Dryer by Chris Christensen Systems and nothing
+I have metro and The Kool Dry Dryer by Chris Christensen Systems (total garbage)

 After you towel dry you will use this to blow the majority of the water out of the coat.